 Use Trail Guide to Learning when my kids were younger

 In my defense, Trail Guide to Learning wasn’t around when my kids were younger.
 If it had been, though, I’d have used it.
 Learning history through great books?
 Hands-on learning?
 Having lesson plans written for me?
 Yes, please!

 We spent so much time struggling with dyslexia, and Josh endured more frustration than was necessary.
 I tell everyone, if you even suspect that your child might have dyslexia, have them take the free online dyslexia screening on the Lexercise site.
 At the very least, you’ll know what you’re dealing with.

 Josh progressed through the program so much more quickly than I expected and experienced amazing results.
 I wish we’d done it five years earlier.

 Yes, I see you sitting there, in front of your computer screen, rubbing your eyes trying to see if you read that right.
 You did.
 As much trouble as I have dragging myself (and everyone else) out of bed early in the mornings, the day is so much more productive when I start early.

 Honestly, I like mornings.
 It’s just the getting up that I have trouble with.
 I wish I’d just gotten us all in the habit of getting up earlier when the kids were younger.

 Savor it more

-I’d have made the effort to look at the meltdowns as an opportunity to grow my children’s character.
-We’d have added in more of the “extras” that aren’t really extras, but, rather, part of making learning fun.
-We’d have snuggled on the couch more and baked more cookies.
+I’d have tried to look at the meltdowns as an opportunity to grow my children’s character.
+We’d have added in more of the “extras” that aren’t really extras, but, instead, part of making learning fun.
+We would have snuggled on the couch more and baked more cookies.
 We’d have taken more walks (you know, thanks to all the cookies).
 I’d have made more pictures and stored up more memories because those years?
 They fly by.

 What would you do differently if you could have a homeschool do-over?